-- (i) The minimum land area for a recreational vehicle park shall be the same as the applicable base zoning district.155 - (ii) The minimum size of each individual recreational vehicle parking space or camp site within the park shall be 1,250 square feet. - (iii) The minimum space allowable between parked recreational vehicles shall be 15 feet in any direction.
+- (i) The minimum lot area for a recreational vehicle park is 60,000 square feet. - (ii) The minimum size of each individual recreational vehicle parking space within the park is 1,250 square feet. - (iii) The minimum space required between parked recreational vehicles is 15 feet in any direction.